ZelkaT/negroni/README.md

 1. **Power on the ESP32** (either via USB or external power)

 2. **Connect to WiFi:**
-   - Look for WiFi network: `Negroni Portal`
+   - Look for WiFi network: `Negroni`
    - Connect to it (no password required)

 3. **View the page:**